Skip to Content

 L’Ossuaire de Douaumont

-L’Ossuaire de Douaumont is a tribute to the French soldiers that fought in WWI.
+L’Ossuaire de Douaumont is a tribute to the French soldiers who fought in WWI.
 Inside the monument, you will find the names of all those who died in service during WWWI etched into the walls.

-Through the windows of the ossuary, you will find the bones that were recovered after the war whose bodies went unidentified.
+Through the windows of the ossuary, you will find the bones that were recovered after the war and whose bodies went unidentified.

 Graves at Douamount in France